Shelter From The Storm: The Story of New Zealand’s Backcountry Huts

 - creating an outdoor club culture strongly rooted in volunteerism and environmental values, and

 - blending these with tourism, recreation and conservation policies focused on environmental education and protection.

-Through this review I hope to bring this story to an American audience.
-If you have read this far and find their story compelling, please recommend Shelter from the Storm to your library and/or buy a copy for a friend or for yourself!
+Through this review I am hoping to help bring this story to an American audience.
+If you got this far in reading it and find the story compelling, recommend Shelter from the Storm to your library and/or buy a copy for a friend or for yourself!